testissimo/testissimo.github.io/documentation/articles/test-suites.md

 A good example of using test suites is checking whether or not a new version of the tested app passed all use-cases.
 Testissimo will report any misbehavior, bugs or other unexpected states.

-If a test suite is ran headlessly and failing at some test, Testissimo will generate a report.
+If a test suite is run headlessly and failing at some test, Testissimo will generate a report.
 Such an error report will contain the following:
-- reason of the failure - error message just like the ones displayed in the test container once a test fails
+- reason for the failure - error message just like the ones displayed in the test container once a test fails
-- current state of DOM - fully traversible and inspectable
+- the current state of DOM - fully traversable and inspectable